aaaa1597/AndKot-VuforiaImageTargetSample/README.md

 ```

 First load as a bitmap, then push into a ByteBuffer.
-You have to use allocateDirect(). ¦allocate() won't work since it's not direct memory.
+You have to use allocateDirect().
+※allocate() won't work since it's not direct memory.

 That's it.
 This was the procedure for running an AR sample with Vuforia.

 Not the cleanest source code, I'll admit.